jhalak/big-data-performance-testing-helpers/README.md

+asAA/'
-##`Mysql performance testing helper scripts`
+/##`Mysql performance testing helper scripts`

-Our goal was to test how mysql performs with or without applying various performance optimization technique for big data.
+> Our goal was to test how mysql performs with or without applying various performance optimization technique for big data.
 For this we need a mysql table and a large number of rows in that table (i.e. 20 millions).
 These helper scripts will do the basic task for us like, creating a mysql container, creating a database and a table with some fields, and a desirable number of rows in that table.